hdgarrood/hdgarrood.github.io/_posts/2016-01-28-purescript-why-bower.markdown

 have this.

-I'm going to delve into the technical details of how this happens and how we might stop this from happening now, but you don't have to read all that.
-The short answer is: Bower solves this problem by having "flat" dependencies.
-No nesting occurs; instead, if there are conflicts, Bower will ask you how to resolve them; that is, it will ask you to choose one particular version, even though it will violate the constraints declared by one or more of the other packages.
-Of course, this is not ideal either, but it's much better than runtime errors.
-Additionally, there is a lot we could still do to reduce the likelihood of dependency conflicts happening (and I might write about this later).
+I'm going to delve into the technical details of how this happens and how we might stop this from happening now, but in case you don't want to read all that, the short answer is: Bower solves this problem by having "flat" dependencies.
+No nesting occurs; instead, if there are conflicts, Bower will ask you how to resolve them.
+That is, it will ask you to choose one particular version, even though it will violate the constraints declared by one or more of the other packages.

+In most cases, though, it's better to loosen one or more of your constraints, or your dependencies' constraints, so that an install plan can be found.
+This will sometimes require changes to your code and/or your depenencies' code.

+Of course, this situation is not ideal either, but it's much better than runtime errors.
+Additionally, there is a lot we could do to reduce the likelihood of such dependency conflicts happening (and I might write about this later).

 ### Technical details: what happened?